Story and Photos by Deborah Sanborn

 I learned most of this at the Larco Museum in Lima in just one afternoon—wandering in and out of its cozy and lightly-lit rooms, where the vibrant yellow gold of a god’s breastplate bathed the space in a soft glow.

-I will let these photos paint you a better picture of what’s in store, if you ever get a chance to visit the Larco in Lima—oh, that’s another thing I should tell you: maybe one of Rafael Hoyle’s best contributions to history and storytelling was to leave a legacy of unconditional public access: unlike most museums, you can view and pursue through its entire collection, including the approximate 30,000 artifacts in its storeroom.
+I will let these photos paint you a better picture of what’s in store, if you ever get a chance to visit the Larco in Lima—oh, that’s another thing I should tell you: maybe one of Rafael Hoyle’s best contributions to history and storytelling was to leave a legacy of unconditional public access: unlike most museums, you can view and peruse through its entire collection, including the approximate 30,000 artifacts in its storeroom.

 And, according to the museum, it was one of the first in the Americas to digitally catalogue its entire collection, thereby making it accessible to just about anybody in the world.
 Access is open and free, though you do need special permission via registration (which you can apply for online at www.museolarco.org).